 Kick off in cool Miami and stroll and strut around South Beach.
 Check out the natural wonder of the Everglades then pick up a car and cruise down the keys to Hemingway's colourful Key West.
 Stop off at Cocoa Beach and Bahia Honda State Park, looking out for conch shells and swimming with dolphins.

-Big, bold and frequently misunderstood, to travel to the USA is not so much to visit a country as to explore a continent and a living legend.
+Big, bold and frequently misunderstood, the best places to visit in the USA don't so much visit a country as to explore a continent and a living legend.
 From aching expanses of wilderness to the most congested and confident sass on earth, attitude is big business here.

 And each time I visit, I want to return to find out more.